Dilexi te: Chapter 2: God Chooses the Poor

 The second chapter (paragraphs 16 to 34) affirms that "God is merciful love", whose love is revealed in a special concern for the poor, and fulfilled in Jesus' life of poverty and solidarity with the excluded.
-It stresses that authentic faith is inseparable from mercy and justice, denouncing exploitation and unjust wealth while recalling the first Christian communities as examples of sharing and care for the most vulnerable.
+It stresses that authentic faith is inseparable from mercy and justice, denouncing exploitation and unjust wealth while recalling the first Christian communities as examples of sharing and of care for the most vulnerable.

 Chapter 3: A Church for the Poor

 The third chapter (paragraphs 35-81) presents the Church's identity as inseparably linked to the poor, tracing a social tradition from the first Christians to patristic voices like John Chrysostom and Augustine, who denounce luxury and insist on sharing goods.
 It surveys institutional responses—care for the sick, monastic hospitality and assistance, the redemption of captives, mendicant poverty as public witness, and the rise of popular education initiatives—alongside contemporary ministries to migrants and those on society’s margins.
-Through historical examples and present practices, the text frames service to the poor not as optional charity but as a public criterion for credibility and renewal, and it acknowledges popular movements as partners in confronting structural injustice.
+Through historical examples, the witness of several recent saints and consideration of present-day practices, the text frames service to the poor not as optional charity but as a public criterion for credibility and renewal, and it acknowledges popular movements as partners in confronting structural injustice.